meltano/sdk/docs/stream_maps.md

 #### Built-In Functions

+The following functions and namespaces are available for use in mapping expressions:

 | Function                                     | Description                                                                                                                                                                                                                                                            |
 | :------------------------------------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | [`md5()`](inv:python:py:module:#hashlib)     | Returns an inline MD5 hash of any string, outputting the string representation of the hash's hex digest.
 This is defined by the SDK internally with native python: [`hashlib.md5(<input>.encode("utf-8")).hexdigest()`](inv:python:py:method:#hashlib.hash.hexdigest). |